martinandersen3d/bash-quickly-switch-to-favorite-directory/README.md

-# .bashrc bash-quickly switch to favorite directory
+# Bash: Quickly switch to your favorite directory
-bash quickly switch to favorite directory with numbers listing
+Quickly switch to favorite directory with numbers listing

 There is two commands: